 Here are a few examples of the Classic look, highlighted by a white mat board and a standard black or brown frame:

-Here is an example of the Vintage look, highlighted by deckled (torn) edging, a float mount rather than a traditional mat, and a distressed frame:
+Here is an example of the Vintage look, highlighted by deckled (rough) edging, a float mount rather than a traditional mat, and a distressed frame:

-And here are some examples of the Contemporary style, highlighted by sublimated prints on aluminum, or crystalized HD paper prints face-mounted onto acrylic:
+And here are some examples of the Contemporary style, highlighted by sublimated prints on aluminum, or crystallized HD paper prints face-mounted onto acrylic:

 If you see any images on this site or on my Instagram feed (@mattleedham) that you would like to order, please contact me and I will ensure that you receive a final piece of art, customized for you, that will bring you many years of enjoyment.